neelfrost19/invoices.api/README.md

 # Invoices API

 Invoices API is a simple and efficient API for managing invoices.
-This project provides endpoints to create, read, update, and delete invoices.
+This project provides endpoints to create an user, get accesstoken for an user, create products and visualize the invoices.
 It's built using JavaScript and includes environment configuration and package management.

 ## Features

 - Create new user
 - Autheticate User
-- Create invoice and render PDF
+- Create invoice and render PDF or image
+- Fetch a list of names of all invoices created

 ## Getting Started